It’s not about the calories!

 Even simple, unscientific polls on various websites have shown that 68% of respondents answered that they consumed between 500-1200 calories per day.
 Another 9% felt that they consumed between 1200-1600 calories per day.
 That’s unbelievable.
 We all know that Americans readily consume between 2800-4000 calories per day.

-Not all calories are created equal.
-One hundred calories of plain white sugar cause an instant spike in your blood sugar levels and start the fat storage process.
-While one hundred calories of asparagus don't affect your blood sugar levels at all.
+Again, not all calories are created equal.
+One hundred calories of plain white sugar cause an instant spike in your blood sugar levels and start the fat storage process and leaving you feeling starving later.
+While one hundred calories of asparagus won’t affect your blood sugar levels at all.
 Keep that in mind when you are trying to decide how much of each food to eat.

 The C3 Diet doesn’t require you to count calories or eat drastically less.
 You just have to eat the correct foods.
 You can eat as much as you’d like, as long as it is of the right foods.
 Of course, if you eat loads and loads of high glycemic index fruits, you will still gain weight.
 So be reasonable and follow the diet closely.